 Do - Collect feedback on how the meetings are going, including cadence and meeting time.

-Charma provides One on Ones, Team Collaboration, Feedback, Recognition & Goals — all in one place.
-Our platform helps managers, as well as employees, have effective one on one meetings every time with transparent scheduling, collaboration, and intentional goal-setting.
-Schedule and structure your one on one meetings with Charma so that nothing is forgotten and every next step is clear.
+Charma is the best practice toolkit for managers to organize, motivate, and engage their teams, beloved by managers, HR, executives, and ICs alike.
+Our platform helps managers and employees have effective one-on-one meetings every time with transparent scheduling, collaboration, and intentional goal-setting.
+Schedule and structure your one-on-one meetings with Charma so that nothing is forgotten and every next step is clear.